bugv/KMC2/README.md

 This code was developed in python 3.10.

-It requires the following libraries are needed:
+It requires the following libraries:

-- matplotlin
+- matplotlib
 - numpy
 - pandas
 - pymatgen